On Privacy Weaknesses and Vulnerabilities in Software Systems: Related Work

 \section{Related Work}

-Several systems have been established to standardise the reporting process and structure of common vulnerabilities (e.g., CWE \citep{CWE}, CVE \citep{CVE} and OWASP \citep{OWASP2020}).
-However, identifying the root causes of the reported vulnerabilities is still a time-consuming and expertise-required process \citep{Gonzalez2019}.
-Recent work employed information retrieval, data mining, natural language processing, machine learning and deep learning techniques to characterize vulnerabilities reported in CVE and CWE systems \citep{Li2017, Gonzalez2019, Liu2020a}.
+Several systems have been established to standardise the reporting process and structure of common vulnerabilities (e.g. CWE \cite{CWE}, CVE \cite{CVE} and OWASP \cite{OWASP2020}).
+However, identifying the root causes of the reported vulnerabilities is still a time-consuming and expertise-required process \cite{Gonzalez2019}.
+Recent work employed information retrieval, data mining, natural language processing, machine learning and deep learning techniques to characterise vulnerabilities reported in CVE and CWE systems \cite{Li2017, Gonzalez2019, Liu2020a}. \citeauthor{Li2017} developed a vulnerability mining algorithm to characterise software vulnerabilities \cite{Li2017}.
+It first created a Vulnerability Knowledge Discovery Database (VKDD) by extracting content from CWE, CVE and National Vulnerability databases.
+It then employed the semantic model to select terms that are relevant to software vulnerabilities from the VKDD.
+The association and classification rules were later determined to identify and classify the vulnerabilities. \citeauthor{Liu2020a} built a classification model for detecting vulnerable functions in source code \cite{Liu2020a}.
+The deep neural network with bidirectional long short-term memory (LSTM) was employed to learn high-level representations of the program's abstract syntax trees.
+The study also proposed a fuzzy-based oversampling method to mitigate the class imbalance between vulnerable and nonvulnerable code.
 However, privacy vulnerabilities were not addressed in those previous work.

-Substantial research have been done for detecting software vulnerabilities in software systems \citep{Wang2010, Liu2012b, Chernis, Lin2020, Chakraborty2021, Hanif2021}.
-Early vulnerability discovery approaches evolved from static analysis, fuzzing, penetration testing and Vulnerability Discovery Models (VDMs) \citep{Wang2010, Liu2012b}.
-Later approaches applied more advanced techniques such as machine learning, deep learning and neural networks to improve the accuracy of vulnerability detection \citep{Chernis, Lin2020, Chakraborty2021, HoaTSE21, Hanif2021}.
-These approaches heavily focus on detecting security vulnerabilities in software systems, while detection of privacy vulnerabilities were overlooked.

-Recent work have also studied and used the CWE and CVE systems.
-For example, the work in \citep{Bhandari2021} collected CVE records with their associated CWEs and code commits.
+Recent work have also studied and made use of the CWE and CVE systems.
+For example, the work in \cite{Bhandari2021} collected CVE records with their associated CWEs and code commits.
 The collected information was then analysed to produce insightful metadata such as concerned programming language and code-related metrics.
-This work can be applied in multiple applications related to software maintenance such as automated vulnerability detection and classification, vulnerability fixing patches analysis and program repair. \cite{Galhardo2020} proposed a formulation to calculate the most dangerous software errors in CWE.
+This work can be applied in multiple applications related to software maintenance such as automated vulnerability detection and classification, vulnerability fixing patches analysis and program repair. \citeauthor{Galhardo2020} proposed a formulation to calculate the most dangerous software errors in CWE \cite{Galhardo2020}.
 They used this formulation to identify the top 20 most significant CWE records in 2019.
-Again, these prior work only focus on security vulnerabilities.
+Again, these prior work only focuses on security vulnerabilities.